hbctraining/variant_analysis/lessons/07_alignment_QC.md

     - Have to download a file from the O2 cluster
     - Have to run samples through an extra `MultiQC` step

 None of the above methods are wrong, but some are more elegant than others.
 One might use **Method 1)** if they only had a handful of samples (~<5) to analyze and only wanted a single statistic, like alignment rate, from each.
 Then, it might be fastest just to open them up in a `less` buffer.
 However, if one has lots of samples (>5) then the advantages of `MultiQC` collating the results starts to become really helpful and one might choose **Method 3)**.
-Unfortunately, `MultiQC` doesn't display *ALL* of the data contained in the metrics file, so one may be inclined to do **Method 2** and downloard the directory full of metrics files in order to view the metrics not included in the `MultiQC` report in a program like Microsoft Excel.
+Unfortunately, `MultiQC` doesn't display *ALL* of the data contained in the metrics file, so one may be inclined to do **Method 2** and download the directory full of metrics files in order to view the metrics not included in the `MultiQC` report in a program like Microsoft Excel.

 However, for this workshop, we are going to collate our results in `MultiQC` and download the HTML report to our local computers.